Blood drives scheduled across county - The Register Herald

-PREBLE COUNTY — Solvita is calling on donors to respond to a critical shortage of multiple blood types at three drives scheduled in Preble County.
-Donate at the Eaton Community Church community blood drive Thursday, Aug.
-8, from noon to 6 p.m. at 813 Camden Road; at the Parker Hannifin Lewisburg community blood drive Wednesday, Aug.
+PREBLE COUNTY — Solvita is calling on donors to respond to a critical shortage of multiple blood types at two drives scheduled in Preble County next week.
+Donate at the Parker Hannifin Lewisburg community blood drive Wednesday, Aug.
 14, from 11 a.m. to 1 p.m. at 700 W. Cumberland St., Lewisburg, or at the Camden community blood drive Saturday, Aug.
 17, from 9 a.m. to noon at First Southern Baptist Church, 35 North Liberty St.

 Schedule an appointment to donate with Solvita (formerly Community Blood Center) on the Donor Time app, by calling 937-461-3220, or at www.donortime.com.
 Walk-ins are welcome at the Solvita Dayton Center, 349 S. Main St., Dayton.